googlemaps/js-adv-markers-utils/README.md

 ## Writing examples

+- examples have to be written as typescript files in the `./examples`-directory
+- each example should demonstrate a single aspect of the library in a concise way - try to remove 'noise', that is code for unrelated aspects, as much as possible, embrace duplication
 - the first line of the example has to contain a comment in the form:
   `// title: This describes what it does` - this comment will be the text shown in the example-index
-- the example must import the marker-library modules via the `*.d.ts` files available in `./examples/lib/` (e.g. `import {Marker} from './lib/marker';`).
+- the example must import the marker-library via the `*.d.ts` files available in `./examples/lib/` (e.g. `import {Marker} from './lib/marker';`).
 - there has to be a default export, which will be called with the map-instance as parameter when the script is run